-When a company receives cash for the goods or services that it will provide in future; it leads to an increase in Cash Balance of the company, since the goods or service is to be provided in future, the Unearned Income is shown as a Liability in the Unearned Revenue Balance Sheet of the company which resulted in proportional increase on both sides of the Unearned Revenue Balance Sheet (Asset and Liabilities).
-Let us now look at how Unearned revenue accounting works.
+When a company receives cash for the goods or services that it will provide in future; it leads to an increase in Cash Balance of the company, since the goods or service is to be provided in future, the Unearned Income is shown as a Liability in the Balance Sheet of the company which resulted in a proportional increase on both sides of the Balance Sheet (Asset and Liabilities).
+Let us now look at how accounting works.

-Suppose company XYZ pays $12,000 for a maintenance and cleaning contract to company MNC for a period of 12 months.
+Suppose company XYZ pays $12,000 for a maintenance and cleaning contract to company MNC for 12 months.
 How will MNC record this unearned sales revenue on the Balance Sheet

 Two Types of Unearned Sales Revenue Reporting